 Keeping your metabolism high is crucial for losing weight and keeping it off.

-Unfortunately, there are several common lifestyle mistakes that may be slowing down your metabolism.
+However, several common lifestyle mistakes may slow down your metabolism.

-Doing these on a regular basis could make it hard to lose weight and make you more prone to weight gain in the future.
+On a regular basis, these habits could make it hard to lose weight — and even make you more prone to gain weight in the future.

 Here are 6 lifestyle mistakes that can slow down your metabolism.